Skip to main content

 • For trust accounts: successor trustee provides trust documentation and government-issued ID

-• For estate/probate accounts: provide Letters Testamentary or Letters of Administration from probate court
+• For larger probate estates: provide Letters Testamentary or Letters of Administration from probate court

 4

-Assets distributed per beneficiary designation, trust terms, or probate court order
+Assets distributed per beneficiary designation, trust terms, small-estate affidavit, or probate court order

 Required Documents